seriohub/vui-docs/docs/20-guide/10-Software-Architecture/20-multicluster.md

 ![software-archiceture](./../../assets//screenshots/21_sa_VUI_Core.png)

 :::info
-The **Presentation layer** and the **Gateway layer** must be deployed once possibly in the same cluster.
+The **Presentation layer** and the **Gateway layer** must be deployed once, possibly in the same cluster.
 The **Logical layer** runs as an agent and can be deployed several times in a different clusters.
 :::

 ---